 Summer Scholars participants spend two intense weeks in one of 21 exciting programs of study.
 We keep the classes small and personal attention from Notre Dame faculty high.
 The coursework is a true preview of college academics—it is both rigorous and rewarding, and students earn one college credit upon the completion of a program track.
 Students collaborate on coursework outside designated class times, as they would in any college setting.
 There is also ample time to enjoy the social facets of college life, especially those unique to Notre Dame.

 The Management & Technology Summer Institute (M&TSI) is a rigorous and rewarding for-credit summer program for rising high school seniors and a select few rising high school juniors interested in exploring the integration of technological concepts and management principles.
-Sponsored by the Jerome Fisher Program in Management and Technology, Penn Engineering, and the Wharton School, M&TSI features classes taught by leading faculty and successful entrepreneurs, field trips to companies and R&D facilities, intensive team projects, as well as other activities designed to give students the opportunity to learn about the principles and practice of technological innovation.
+Sponsored by the Jerome Fisher Program in Management & Technology, Penn Engineering, and the Wharton School, M&TSI features classes taught by leading faculty and successful entrepreneurs, field trips to companies and R&D facilities, intensive team projects, as well as other activities designed to give students the opportunity to learn about the principles and practice of technological innovation.

 M&TSI students who successfully complete the program will earn one Penn credit unit (equivalent to one college course).
 Typically, this credit has been used at Penn and other institutions as a technical elective or general elective.